linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <br>

 # Code/Tutorial Introduction
+Horrible flash-in-the-pan events, such as the Las Vegas active shooter crisis, happen infrequently in specific cities.
+However, when looking at destabilizing events on a national or global scale, we learn that these types of events are a regular occurrence.
+In the past, getting information on these events depended on the location of the event, your proximity to the event, and the likelihood of a news provider in your region (and language) covering the event.
+But the arrival of the information age has made it possible to learn about these events in real time regardless of location.
+Services such as <a href="https://www.gdeltproject.org/" target="_blank"> Global Database of Events, Language, and Tone (GDELT)</a> track these events in remote locations across the globe.<br><br>

-This narrative story/data science tutorial provides a short introduction to a python client I built to access and wrangle georeferenced news information using <a href ="http://www.gdeltproject.org/about.html" target="_blank">Global Database of Events, Language, and Tone (GDELT)</a>.
-By the end, you will have the tools needed to build a timeline of events using Python and `gdeltPyR`.
-For others considering writing a tutorial, try writing a narrative format as well.
+This tutorial shows how the mining of auto-parsed newstories can keep you (or your client) informed of the evolving security sitiaton in a place of interest.
+Included is a short introduction to a python client I built to access and wrangle parsed news stories using <a href ="http://www.gdeltproject.org/about.html" target="_blank">GDELT</a>.
+By the end of this tutorial, you will have the tools needed to build a timeline of events using Python and `gdeltPyR`.
+For others considering writing a tutorial, try the narrative format we will use for this post.
 Data scientists and data engineers need to be well versed in the art of writing and narratives provide great practice!
 You can <a href="https://github.com/linwoodc3/linwoodc3.github.io/blob/master/notebooks/gdeltPyR%20Tutorial%20Notebook.ipynb" target="_blank">download the notebook for this tutorial here</a>.

-### Post Format
+### Understanding the Narrative Tutorial Format

-Each narrative section is followed by a coding/description section.
-I use a page splitter and different font to mark the switch from a narrative to a coding section.
+This tutorial is split into sections.
+We switch from a **narrative story** secion, told using the data returned from `gdeltPyR` and a **tutorial** section that gives instruction on how to use `gdeltPyR` and analyze the returned data.
+I use a page splitter and different font to signal the switch between a narrative and coding section.

-Every fact or detail in the narratives came from news stories accessed via `gdeltPyR`.
-Using data wrangling and time series analysis techniques, we can order the stories chronologically to see how this active shooter event evolves in time.
-Around one hour after the first gunshots sprayed the concert, GDELT was able to automatically geolocate this event to Las Vegas and catalogue it as a crisis involving firearms.
-The first GDELT report came at 11:15 PDT (06:15 in UTC time); the shots started at 10:08 (05:08 UTC)!
-Using geolocated news data and CAMEO codes, we can identify statistically significant changes in volume using an exponentially weighted moving average.
-First, let's take a minute to understand what GDELT is.
+Every fact or detail in the narrative came from news stories accessed via gdeltPyR.
+Using data wrangling and time series analysis techniques, we will order the stories chronologically to see how this active shooter event evolved in time.
+Moreover, we understand just how responive the GDELT service is.
+Nearly one hour after the first gunshots were fired, GDELT had automatically geolocated this event to Las Vegas and catalogued it as a crisis involving firearms.
+The first GDELT report came at 23:15 PDT (06:15 in UTC time).
+News reports suggest the shooting started at 22:08 PDT (05:08 UTC)!
+We can even use time series analysis to build an alert for a city and specific type of event using GDELT data.
+But first, we need an introduction to GDELT.

 <br>
 <div class="image">